GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 - The following diagram illustrates 2 projects - the first seed project is empty and created with a default VPC with default ingress firewall rules (ICMP, SSH, RDP) and 2 NA subnets in both restricted regions.
 The 2nd project is an example post-guardrails created project and default VPC - the same as the first but used with a cloud profile 1 workload like BigQuery against a Cloud Storage bucket.
 Note the restricted public access.
 -

 <img width="762" alt="Screen Shot 2022-11-09 at 10 44 42" src="https://user-images.githubusercontent.com/24765473/200875393-cebac072-4071-4c30-ba7b-7ba10a7e772b.png">

 ##### 08 Project/VPC separation via IAM Roles

-- we can create a 2nd user - or reuse the reduced billing permissions user used for GR12 (no Billing Account Administrator role) - this user should have owner only on a 2nd project.
+- We can create a 2nd user - or reuse the reduced billing permissions user used for GR12 (no Billing Account Administrator role) - this user should have owner only on a 2nd project.
 In this way we also show IAM/Identity separation between VPCs running in different projects (where separate sandbox teams under this single org will not see each others' cloud assets.
 - see also full landing zone example network zoning diagram at https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/blob/main/docs/architecture.md#low-level-network-diagram
 - Folder creation for new client project
 - ![img](img/_08_guardrails_segment_separate_1_folder_creation_for_client_proj.png)